AustinCodingAcademy/alumni-gitbook/2019-summer/2-personal-brand.md

 ## Homework

-Complete a first draft of your profile for the [Circle Coding Academy graduate profile page](https://austincodingacademy.com/hire/).
+Complete a first draft of your profile for the [graduate profile page](https://austincodingacademy.com/hire/).

 * Step 1 - Fill out the profile template:
   * On your local machine, create a new file `firstname-lastname.md`.